 Our specialist paediatric clinics are run by Dr Priya Carling AuD, RHAD, and Ruth Bannister BSc, both highly experienced in all aspects of children’s hearing conditions.
 If required, we may refer paediatric patients for other specialist assessments, depending on the specific nature and severity of their condition.

-To book your child appointment please call us on 01732 525912
+To discuss your child’s hearing and book an appointment, please call us on 01732 525912

 About your appointment

 Please note that all children must be willing to let us look in their ears.
 We encourage you to familiarise your child with headphones prior to your appointment, as they may be asked to wear them during testing.
-In light of Covid-19, all children’s toys used during testing are sanitised between each paediatric appointment.

 Did you know?